On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Proof of thm:intro:moderate itm:intro:mod:nz

 If one of the solutions in the list has strictly more than $\lambda_0$ different vectors, then we are done.
 So we may assume that every solution in the list has exactly $\lambda_0$ different vectors.

 We sort the entries in the list according to their partition pattern.
-We say that a solution $(x_1^{(i)},\ldots,x_k^{(i)})$ is \emph{compatible} with a partition $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$ if for all $j_1,j_2\in [k]$ we have: $x_{j_1}^{(i)}=x_{j_2}^{(i)}$ if and only if $j_1$ and $j_2$ belong to the same partition class.
+We say that a solution $(\myvec{x_1^{(i)}},\ldots,\myvec{x_k^{(i)}})$ is \emph{compatible} with a partition $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$ if for all $j_1,j_2\in [k]$ we have: $\myvec{x_{j_1}^{(i)}} = \myvec{x_{j_2}^{(i)}}$ if and only if $j_1$ and $j_2$ belong to the same partition class.
 Evidently every solution is compatible with exactly one partition.
 By the pigeonhole principle, we may choose a partition $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$ that occurs at least $(\Gamma_q)^n$ times in our list of solutions.
-Thus, we obtain a list $\{(y_1^{(i)},\ldots,y_k^{(i)})\}_{i=1}^{L_1}$ of solutions of the same partition type, where $L_1 \geq (\Gamma_q)^n$.
+Thus, we obtain a list $\{(\myvec{y_1^{(i)}},\ldots,\myvec{y_k^{(i)}})\}_{i=1}^{L_1}$ of solutions of the same partition type, where $L_1 \geq (\Gamma_q)^n$.

 Now we have two competing partitions of $[k]$, given by the column equivalence classes and the (now fixed) partition type $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$.
-For $j_1,j_2 \in [k]$, we write $j_1 \coleq j_2$ if $j_1$ and $j_2$ are in the same column equivalence class, and $j_1 \parteq j_2$ if $j_1$ and $j_2$ belong to the same class in the partition $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$ (i.e.{} if $y_{j_1}^{(i)} = y_{j_2}^{(i)}$ for all $i \in [L_1]$).
+For $j_1,j_2 \in [k]$, we write $j_1 \coleq j_2$ if $j_1$ and $j_2$ are in the same column equivalence class, and $j_1 \parteq j_2$ if $j_1$ and $j_2$ belong to the same class in the partition $[k] = J_1 \cup \cdots \cup J_{\lambda_0}$ (i.e.{} if $\myvec{y_{j_1}^{(i)}} = \myvec{y_{j_2}^{(i)}}$ for all $i \in [L_1]$).

 Since $\lambda_0 < k$, we may choose distinct $j_0,j_1 \in [k]$ with $j_0 \parteq j_1$.
-Furthermore, since \mytag{} has at most one column equivalence class of size $1$, we may assume without loss of generality that $j_1$ belongs to a column equivalence class of size $2$ or more.
+Furthermore, since \mytag{} is a type (RC) linear system (see \mycref{def:equivalence}{itm:equiv:type-DC}), it has at most one column equivalence class of size $1$, so we may assume without loss of generality that $j_1$ belongs to a column equivalence class of size $2$ or more.
 We distinguish two cases, depending on which of the column equivalence classes $j_0$ and $j_1$ belong to. \begin{itemize} \item \textbf{Case 1:} $j_0 \ncoleq j_1$ or $j_0$ and $j_1$ belong to the same column equivalence class of size at least $3$.
 In this case, we may choose $j_2 \neq j_0,j_1$ such that $j_1 \coleq j_2$.
-By \autoref{cor:single-replacement}, there is a solution $(z_1,\ldots,z_k)$ of \mytag{} of the form
+By \cref{cor:single-replacement}, there is a solution $(\myvec{z_1},\ldots,\myvec{z_k})$ of \mytag{} of the form

 for some $i,i',i'' \in [L_1]$ with $i \neq i',i''$.
-In other words, $(z_1,\ldots,z_k)$ is obtained by taking the solution $(y_1^{(i)},\ldots,y_k^{(i)})$ and replacing two entries.
+In other words, $(\myvec{z_1},\ldots,\myvec{z_k})$ is obtained by taking the solution $(\myvec{y_1^{(i)}},\ldots,\myvec{y_k^{(i)}})$ and replacing two entries.